Solid Framework - Features

 Give your products a competitive edge with the Solid Framework .NET developer toolkit.
 This SDK provides the power to create applications with the ability to create, modify and convert PDF files.
 Deliver your products to the market faster with the latest technology available from Solid Documents.

-Solid Framework Technology is the same PDF to Word technology used by Adboe® since Acrobat® X.
+Solid Framework Technology is the same PDF to Word technology used by Adobe® since Acrobat® X.

 "The technology from Solid Documents offered unmatched Word output quality combined with easy integration with our server-based framework.